pingcap/docs-cn/dev/architecture.md

 2. Scheduling and load balancing regions in the TiKV cluster, including but not limited to data migration and Raft group leader transfer.

-3. Allocating the transaction ID that is globally unique and monotonic increasing.
+3. Allocating the transaction ID that is globally unique and monotonically increasing.

 The PD server ensures redundancy by using the Raft consensus algorithm.
 The Raft leader is responsible for handling all operations, with remaining PD servers available for high availability only.
 It is recommended to deploy PD as an odd number of nodes.

 ## TiKV server

 The TiKV server is responsible for storing data.
 From an external view, TiKV is a distributed transactional Key-Value storage engine.
 Region is the basic unit to store data.
 Each Region stores the data for a particular Key Range which is a left-closed and right-open interval from StartKey to EndKey.
 There are multiple Regions in each TiKV node.
 TiKV uses the Raft protocol for replication to ensure the data consistency and disaster recovery.
 The replicas of the same Region on different nodes compose a Raft Group.
-The load balancing of the data among different TiKV nodes are scheduled by PD.
-Region is also the basic unit for scheduling the load balance.
+The load balancing of the data among different TiKV nodes is carried out by PD through scheduling the load in units of Region.

 ## TiSpark